 - Maintain liaison with other public and private organizations.

 Campus IT Executive / Campus CIO.
 Provide IT leadership and oversee operations for Morris campus.
 Technology strategy, budgeting, IT infrastructure, business continuity, data security, system upgrades, and project management.
-Align teams, projects, and effort to reduce costs.
 Leverage central and cloud systems.
-Five direct staff members and five dotted-line employees.
-Align and partner with three technology support units towards a single technology vision.
+Reduce costs by aligning teams, projects, and initiatives.

 - Led three-month project to migrate 300 faculty / staff and 1,900 students from an outdated desktop-based email system to Google Apps for Education.